nktnlx/cs_path_codecademy/3_words_stats/README.md

 The code was created using Python 3.7.6
 If your machine has an installed Python 3, you can run the code in terminal(command line) as shown in examples above.

+PS and yes, you can read the first chapter of James Joice 'Ulysses' and even get some insights on the vocabulary and words frequency in this masterpiece of world literature with this repo!

 --------------------------------------------
 Fill free to contact me via nktn.lx@gmal.com